Corin Tucker: Personal life

 Tucker previously identified as a lesbian, but now identifies as bisexual.
-She came out to her family at 19.
-She briefly dated bandmate Carrie Brownstein at the beginning of Sleater-Kinney in May 1994, a fact that was revealed to the world in a now-infamous Spin article.
+She came out to her family when she was 19 years old.
+She briefly dated bandmate Carrie Brownstein at the beginning of Sleater-Kinney in May 1994, a fact that was revealed to the world in a Spin article.
 Tucker called the article a "pain in the ass."
 She said, "We weren't asked about our personal lives in the interview.
 We talked about things we thought were really important, and what they printed was that we dated.
 It just came out as being gossip."
 Tucker wrote the Sleater-Kinney song "One More Hour" about her breakup with Brownstein.

 Tucker has been outspoken in her support of the pro-choice movement.
-An ardent feminist, she believes it is more important than ever for woman to fight for equality.
-She also spoke against the Iraq War, despite offending audiences.
+An ardent feminist, she believes it is more important than ever for women to fight for equality.
+She also spoke against the Iraq War.
 In her songs with Filthy Friends, she has protested deforestation, U.S. Immigration and Customs Enforcement, and oil pipelines.

-She got her only tattoo when she was eighteen—it’s the name “Heavens to Betsy” in cursive with a star on either side, on her ankle.
+She got her only tattoo when she was 18 — the name "Heavens to Betsy" in cursive with a star on either side, on her ankle.

 Tucker married filmmaker Lance Bangs in June 2000 in Iceland.
-They have a son, Marshall Tucker Bangs (born March 8, 2001), and a daughter, Glory Bangs (born 2008).
-Marshall was premature and stayed in the hospital for a while.
+They have a son and a daughter.

-Outside of music, she is in web development and interactive media for a healthcare company.
-In addition, she makes training and informational videos for the healthcare company.
-She also designed and runs a website for her father's business.
+In 2012, she was also working in web development and interactive media for a health care company, where she also produced training and informational videos.